Mortuary passport

 - Certificate of proper burial by the funeral home

-- Certificate from the funeral home that the transport is carried out with a vehicle intended for the transport of corpses.
+- Certificate from the funeral parlour that the transport will be carried out with a vehicle intended for transporting the body.

 - if applicable, written power of attorney for the appointed funeral home